The Cyan Language: Identifiers

 \section{Identifiers}

 Identifiers should be composed by letters, numbers, and underscore and they should start with a letter or underscore.
-However, a single underscore is not considered a valid identifier.
-Upper and lower case letters are considered different. \begin{cyan} :_one Int; :one000 Long; :___0 Float; \end{cyan} It is expected that the compiler issues a warning if two identifiers visible in the same scope differ only in the case of the letters as ``{\tt one}"\/ and ``{\tt One}"\/.
+However, an identifier without letters or numbers, only with underscores, is not valid.
+An identifier cannot end with two underscores too (like ``\verb|one__|''\/ or ``\verb|one___|''\/).
+Upper and lower case letters are considered different. \begin{cyan} var Int _one; var Long one000; var Float ___0; \end{cyan} It is expected that the compiler issues a warning if two identifiers visible in the same scope differ only in the case of the letters as ``{\tt one}''\/ and ``{\tt One}''\/.

+There is a restriction on identifiers in Cyan: prototype names should start with an upper-case letter and variables (local variables, parameters, and fields) names should start with a lower-case letter or underscore.
+For parameters, both the name and its type (but not both) are optional: \begin{cyan} func with: Int do: action { ... } \end{cyan} The parameter of {\tt with:} does not have a name and therefore it cannot be referenced inside this method.
+Usually parameters of interfaces (Section~\ref{interfaces}) do not have names.
+The parameter of {\tt do:} has name {\tt action} but it does not have a type.
+It is assumed its type is {\tt Dyn}, the dynamic type.
+No message sends to expressions that have type {\tt Dyn} are checked by the compiler.
+And all assignments to and from expressions of this type are not checked too.